 A free download that contains CDH, which includes an enterprise-ready distribution of Apache Hadoop, Apache HBase, Cloudera Impala, Cloudera Search, Apache Spark, and Cloudera Manager, which offers robust cluster management capabilities like automated deployment, centralized administration, monitoring, and diagnostic tools.
 Cloudera Express enables data-driven enterprises to evaluate Apache Hadoop.

 A service that enables real-time querying of data stored in HDFS or Apache HBase.
 It supports the same metadata and ODBC and JDBC drivers as Apache Hive and a query language based on the Hive Standard Query Language (HiveQL).
 To avoid latency, Impala circumvents MapReduce to directly access the data through a specialized distributed query engine that is similar to those found in commercial parallel RDBMS.

 An end-to-end management application for CDH, Cloudera Impala, and Cloudera Search.
 Cloudera Manager enables administrators to easily and effectively provision, monitor, and manage Hadoop clusters and CDH installations.
-Cloudera Manager is available in two editions: Cloudera Standard and Cloudera Enterprise.
+Cloudera Manager is available in two versions: Cloudera Express and Cloudera Enterprise.